-- > The timber pads we sell are made of Oroko Teak looks good and easy to work with, and can sandwich multiple pads together if required.
-They are 1" (25mm) thick each. - ➤ HDPE (has lots of brand names) cheapest, easiest to work with and light (it floats) - > UHMWPE (has lots of brand names...
-Starboard) pricier
+- > The timber pads we sell are made of Oroko Teak looks good and easy to work with, and can sandwich multiple pads together if required. - > HDPE (has lots of brand names) cheapest, easiest to work with and light (it floats)

-- ➤ Phenolic plastic or Tufnol looks like wood, but very expensive - Delrin/Acetol
+- > UHMWPE (has lots of brand names...
+Starboard) pricier - > Phenolic plastic or Tufnol looks like wood, but very expensive - Delrin/Acetol